colinnewell/Insecure-Demo/WORKSTATION-SETUP.md

 Now browse to that address in your browser, or use curl to test it.

+Alternatively, if you're on Mac/Windows or some environment where you can't access the local docker ip addresses, you can expose the ports to the outside and access the site via http://localhost/.

+Just remember this is an INSECURE website, which is why that's not the default option.
+Use this command to open up to the world (or at least your local network),

+    docker-compose -f docker-compose.yml -f docker-compose-open-insecure-webserver.yml up -d

 ## Logs

 To see the logs of the servers use docker-compose,